pygfx/wgpu-py/docs/start.rst

     pip install wgpu

-Since most users will want to render something to screen, we recommend installing GLGW as well:
+Since most users will want to render something to screen, we recommend installing GLFW as well:

 .. code-block:: bash